In addition to working with walk-in students, the RWC offers three opportunities for students interested in registering for course credit:

 How many hours may I register for?

 You may register for 1, 2, or 3 credit hours.
 The number of credit hours you request will determine the amount of time you’re required to work with your tutor per week.
-During the fall and spring semesters, 1 credit hour requires 30 minutes per week, 2 credit hours requires 1 hour per week, and 3 credit hours requires one hour with the option of working for an additional 30 minutes.
+During the fall and spring semesters, 1 credit hour requires 30 minutes per week, 2 credit hours requires 1 hour per week, and 3 credit hours requires one hour and 30 minutes per week.

 How will I be graded?